Gigabyte GeForce RTX 5060 Ti Gaming OC 16GB

 • VRAM is 16GB on Gigabyte GeForce RTX 5060 Ti Gaming OC 16GB and 8GB on Palit GeForce RTX 5060 Infinity 3 OC.

-• Gigabyte GeForce RTX 5060 Ti Gaming OC 16GB has RGB lighting, while Palit GeForce RTX 5060 Infinity 3 OC does not.
+• RGB lighting is present on Gigabyte GeForce RTX 5060 Ti Gaming OC 16GB but not available on Palit GeForce RTX 5060 Infinity 3 OC.

 • Thermal Design Power (TDP) is 180W on Gigabyte GeForce RTX 5060 Ti Gaming OC 16GB and 155W on Palit GeForce RTX 5060 Infinity 3 OC.